Medical Reviewer: Jordan P. Roberts, PA-C

 I personally love trying out new apps, medical or not.
 So I figured I’d curate a list of point of care medical apps designed for physicians, PAs, NPs, and students to be used during a clinical encounter – at the bedside, in the exam room, or even during your Zoom appointment.

-Most of the apps will even award category 1 CME every time you use them.
+Most of the apps will even award category 1 CME credits every time you use them.

 In all, there are 15 amazing pieces of medical education technology here.

 Many are free, but several offer paid versions with additional features, which especially benefits those who want to buy medical apps with their CME allowance.